JeryBan/script-collection/README.md

 ### localnet-scan

 Performs an arp scan in your local network and then scans whoever responded with nmap, for open ports with the corresponding service and OS detection.
 You may need to disable automatic DNS on devices like smartphones and laptops in order for the arp scan to find them.

+###

+A quick and simple menu for git VCS (version control system), a powerfull tool for all programmers, to get you started or remind you the basics.